 - Stagira (Aristotelis park, towers of 16th century).

 - Mount Athos peninsula part (Mount Athos): Geographical Mount Athos is a part of Halkidiki Greece, but it is governed as an autonomous polity.
 It is an important centre of Eastern Orthodox monasticism.
 Mount Athos is an UNESCO World Heritage Site.
-You can visit it as pilgrim or you can join a cruise to the west side of it.
-There are 20 monasteries on the peninsula:
+There are two ways to explore the peninsula, the first one is by visiting Mount Athos as pilgrim or by joining a cruise to the west side of it.
+There are 20 monasteries of Mount Athos on the peninsula:

 - Dochiariou monastery